 9. Install UV Sterilizer

-If you do end up purchasing a UV sterilizer, be sure to set it up with the proper flow rate.
-It may also be helpful to disturb the dinoflagellates each night, thus forcing them into the water column, into a filter sock/sponge, and through the UV sterilizer.
+Should you decide to invest in a UV sterilizer, ensure that you configure it with the appropriate flow rate.
+Additionally, consider gently disturbing the dinoflagellates each night, prompting them to enter the water column, flow through a filter sock or sponge, and ultimately pass through the UV sterilizer.